Program implementation process

 4. Choosing an electricity supplier and signing an electricity supply contract

-Once the regulatory review process is complete and Hanover’s Aggregation Plan has received approval from the DPU, Hanover will implement a public procurement process to select and sign a contract with an electricity supplier.
-During this process, program details will be finalized, including the amount of renewable energy in any program options and the price for each option.
+Once the regulatory review process was complete and Hanover’s Aggregation Plan received approval from the DPU, Hanover implemented a competitive procurement process to select and sign a contract with an electricity supplier.

 5. Public notification and education